brandtkeller/personal-blog/content/posts/homelab/week-of-tabby-pt1.md

 For those who haven't read my previous review of [FauxPilot](), I have been experimenting with Open Source CodeGen AI for the last few months.
 Using an old desktop I convert to Proxmox, I dedicated my RTX 2080 to an Ubuntu VM that is my current test-bed for AI code generation tooling.

-## Enter Tabby
+## Footprint (Or paws in this case?)

+Tabby image vs FauxPilot images:

 ![](/images/tabby-container-image.png)

 The footprint of tabby comes with two nuances:
 - The container image at around 2.12GB
 - The model that is downloaded (which varies by model size)
-  - The 3B model I am running is around 7GB
+  - The 3B model I am running is around 6GB

 This is insane! a 2gb footprint is magnitudes easier to transfer and use as opposed to a 25GB+ container image.